PhillFlippy/news-react-tailwind/README.md

-# newsReact
+# news react
-A REACT website that consumes a news congregation API
+A small website built using React with Tailwind CSS for the styling.
+Project made to test integration of Tailwind with React and CRA.